 - Visa, flights, travel insurance (mandatory), vaccinations, criminal background check.

 - Transfer back to the airport at conclusion of the program.

 - Souvenirs + tourism/leisure activities during free time.

 - Personal spending money to cover basic expenses such as drinks, snacks, and public transportation.
 Interns generally find US$90 per week to be sufficient.

 Language lessons and internship schedule

 It is important to note that internships in Rome include mandatory Italian language lessons, which are taken in conjunction with the internship program.
-We encourage all interns to take advantage of the opportunity to learn some Italian before and during their program, as this will enhance enjoyment of being in Italy, while developing professional social, and cultural competencies.
+This approach is designed to enhance the enjoyment of being in Italy, while developing professional social, and cultural competencies.

-The Italian language instruction is offered through a accredited provider and member of the Association of Schools of Italian as a Second Language (ASILS).
+The Italian language instruction is offered through an accredited provider and member of the Association of Schools of Italian as a Second Language (ASILS).

 Weekends and travel